Mechanical Engineering B. Sc.

 Examination Notices

 You will be informed by the Graduation Office and Academic Records Garching by e-mail that you can retrieve the official examination notice via TUMonline.
 Three days after dispatch, the notice is deemed to have been delivered!
 The objection period of one month runs from the date of service.
 An objection must always be filed in writing with the TUM Center for Study and Teaching - Studium und Lehre - Recht.
 If you have any questions about the decision, please contact the examination board responsible for you first.
-The number of attempts required is only listed in the account statement, which is also part of the notices.
-In the Transcript of Records, the passed exams are listed without the number of attempts required.

 Exam results